betrybe/sd-0x-block8-project-js-unit-tests/README.md

 {
   name: 'Arya Stark',
   class: 'Rogue',
-  phrases: ['Not today', 'A girl has no name.'],
+  phrases: ['Not today', 'A girl has no name.']
 }
 ```